PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 * `Warning Exchange database alert
   <../../../admin/django_celery_beat/periodictask/?q=raise+warning+alert+for+exchange+databases>`_

+These alerts are using the email subscription defined at the `Exchange Databases Not Seen subscription listed here
+<../../../admin/ssl_cert_tracker/subscription/>`_.

 These alerts use the same thresholds as the ones defined in the :ref:`Alerts for Exchange servers` section.